Intergenerational Mobility Trends and the Changing Role of Female Labor: Trends in Intergenerational Mobility

-To the extent that father-son correlations, which are stable over time, credibly measure equality of opportunity, it is hard to argue that an actual decline in opportunity has taken place over time in either Scandinavia or the US.
-Thinking of the transmission of skills and values as something passive, this suggests that determinants of male income ranks, as well as the labor market valuation of skills that are passed on across generations, are unchanged over time.
-Instead, since all combinations of parent-child correlations that yield upward trends in IRAs (Panels B-D) involve women, a close-at-hand explanation lies in that women's increasing integration into the labor force has changed the way that incomes are correlated across generations.
+Since all combinations of parent-child correlations that yield upward trends in IRAs involve women, a close-at-hand explanation lies in that women's increasing integration into the labor force has changed the way that income is correlated across generations.
 The difference in maternal trends between the US and Scandinavia would also be in line with such an explanation, as developments in female labor force participation started later in the United States and therefore likely impacted mothers only for later-born cohorts, while having a potentially larger impact through changing labor market equality for daughters.\footnote{The validity of this explanation is confirmed in Table \ref{tab:psidira30}.
-Here, we estimate child incomes around age 30 rather than 36, allowing us to compute gender-specific rank-correlations for cohorts of children born in 1953 to 1989 rather than 1947 to 1983.
-Looking at this set of children born slightly later, we find that rank-correlations that include mothers exhibit a clear and significant upward trend.}
+Here, we estimate child income around age 30 rather than 36, allowing us to compute US gender-specific IRAs for cohorts of children born in 1953-1989 rather than 1947-1983.
+Looking at this set of later-born children, we find that IRAs including mothers exhibit a clear and significant upward trend.}